Risk Management Frameworks

 Putting this into action, however, isn’t a simple task but if you consider what actually needs to go into it, the graphic further below offers a couple of suggestions.

 The three most important elements in actually turning risk management theory into risk management practice will inevitably be training, training and more training.
-How you put together the underlying framework for your organization however, will depend on your context and existing management systems.
+How you put together the underlying framework for your organisation however, will depend on your context and existing management systems.
 Whatever result you end up with, It’s likely to include three common elements: Direction, Systems and Execution.
 I built this risk management framework for a large Commonwealth government department a few years ago, and part of the brief was that it had to be easy to grasp the underlying principle.

 DIRECTION is set by the Executive management team and in order of priority is based on: